Dasyuridae: Characteristics

 Dasyurids are primarily insectivorous, but they will also eat small lizards, fruit, and flowers.
 One of the few exceptions to this rule is the Tasmanian devil, which subsists mainly on vertebrate carrion.
 They have relatively simple digestive tracts, as is typical of insectivores and other carnivores.

 Gestation lasts from 12–16 days, and results in the birth of from two to 12 young, depending on species.
 Smaller species typically breed at least twice a year, while the larger forms tend to breed just once.
 The length of lactation reflects this, with young dunnarts, for example, being weaned after 60–70 days, but young quolls only after 8–9 months.
 Most dasyurid species are sexually mature at one year of age, but, again, the quolls and Tasmanian devil, being larger, take longer to mature and do not reach full adulthood for about two years.

 Adult dasyurids are typically solitary, or travel in small groups of two to three individuals.

-Classification
+Taxonomy

 The listing for extant species is based on The Third edition of Wilson & Reeder's Mammal Species of the World (2005), except where the Mammal Diversity Database and IUCN agree on a change.